apache/cordova-plugin-file-transfer/README.md

 }
 ```

 Forward the FileEntry object to the upload function.
-To perform the actual upload, use the upload function of the Filetransfer object.
+To perform the actual upload, use the upload function of the FileTransfer object.

 ```
 function upload(fileEntry) {